Construction Updates

 Phase two of the City Hall Portico Restoration Project builds upon the stone patching, roofing tile, and framing replacements, which were completed in 2020 by repointing and restoring the original masonry.

-The following work activities for the City Hall Portico restoration project are anticipated for this week:
+The following work activities for the City Hall Portico restoration project are anticipated for the week of June 2, 2025, between the working hours of 8 a.m. and 4 p.m.:

 Work Activities